Criminal Investigation

 In Geographic Profiling, investigators seek to take advantage of

-the fact that the serial criminal operates within (A) a
+the fact that the serial criminal operates within

-comfort zone (B) a short distance from their home or place of
+(B) a short distance from their home or place of

-work (C) a geographic area that holds special meaning to them
+(C) a geographic area that holds special meaning to them

 (D) a geographic area where the past victims can help identify